Long before I picked up chopsticks, I've picked up a pencil and a paintbrush.

 Fast forward some years, I began sketching in my travels, capturing moments, food, and thoughts in places I stepped foot on.
-Recently, as I turned back to my very own hometown for inspirations, I embarked on a journey of 'rediscovering' Hong Kong, uncovering unspoken stories along the way —often in the most ordinary, familiar, yet most overlooked places.
+Recently, while experimenting with watercolor urban sketching, I inadvertently embarked on a journey of 'rediscovery' in my hometown, uncovering unspoken stories along the way —often in the most ordinary, familiar, yet most overlooked places.

-Each storefront and each character tells of an extraordinary story, one that weaves into the rise (and fall) of Hong Kong and the intangible fabric of culture and heritage that makes Hong Kong uniquely Hong Kong.
-Each one tells of a not-so-distant past and future, of a lifetime of devotion and dedication, and of the age-old struggle between progress and tradition, reality and ambition.
+Each storefront and each character tells of an extraordinary story, one that weaves into the rise (and fall) of Hong Kong and the rich, intangible cultural heritage that makes Hong Kong so uniquely Hong Kong.
+Each one tells of a not-so-distant past and future, of a lifetime of devotion and resilience, and of the age-old struggle between progress and tradition, reality and ambition.